-Talk about a crazy last few years.
-The global pandemic.
-Skyrocketing fuel prices.
-A war raging overseas.
-Combative politics.
-Recession.
-Heck, even the price of a dozen eggs will set you back.
-If there ever were an occasion when you absolutely needed to keep track of your finances, these uncertain times would be it.
+Talk about a wild last few years.
+From the pandemic to the price of eggs, if there ever were an occasion when you needed to keep track of your finances, these uncertain times would be it.

-You need an available supply as well as a backup, plus a solid plan to manage everything.
-Avoid doing this and your venture might not survive when a downturn hits.
-But develop a system to keep track of your finances, and you can keep on thriving.
+When it comes to financial resources, you need an available supply as well as a backup, plus a solid plan to manage everything.
+Develop a system to keep track of your finances, and you can keep on thriving.

 As sure as the spring will follow the winter, prosperity and economic growth will follow recession.